-The term 'Berkshire Hathaway' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Berkshire Hathaway' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Berkshire Hathaway represents the multinational American holding company that has been ranked among the largest five publically traded companies in the world by Forbes magazine.
 The conglomerate investment company has been controlled by Warren Buffet since the mid 1960s.
 Its headquarters are found in Omaha, Nebraska.